 In your 20s and 30s, making new friends ends up being put on the back burner.

-Our priorities change and making new friends is usually not on top of the list when we have so much going on.
+Your priorities change and making new friends is usually not on top of the list when you have so much going on.

-Then, when it comes time to make friends, we become anxious and worried about how we will act in social situations.
+Then, when it comes time to make friends, you become anxious and worried about how you should act in social situations.

 1. Find a group that you have something in common with